 Its easy to get started, just go into the Plutus Playground and read the instructions.
 You can play immediately using a web based test environment then when you feel confident you can either download the full environment from github or download a docker image which comes with everything installed to be run locally.

 But a couple of things are worth knowing.
 First, Plutus isn't live in Cardano yet, it will be released in the Goguen phase, which comes after Shelley.
 So its testnet only.
 Second, you really need to learn Haskell if you are going to thrive.
 I'm no expert, but I have found this youtube video a good start for getting a feel, then followed by this website for a great walkthrough to take you step by step through the learning process, if you are starting from scratch.
+Finally, of course, I have my own Plutus pages included in this website which is a good read.

 This website was created by Kevmate.
 Its all my own work.
 Contact me by emailing me at email@example.com